vlayer-xyz/vlayer/book/src/web-proof/redaction.md

 ### Enforcing URL Integrity

-To guard against URL redaction issues, the Prover contract provides two verification modes.
+To guard against URL redaction issues, `WebProof` provides two verification modes.
 They limit the way url can be redacted.

 #### 1. Full-URL verification